-SpiderOak ONE is designed to back up your personal files, such as documents, music, photos, and videos.
+SpiderOak ONE and Groups are designed to back up your personal files, such as documents, music, photos, and videos.
 It is not designed to back up application data or operating system data.
-Application and system data is constantly changing, so SpiderOak ONE gets stuck in a never-ending loop of trying to back it up before it changes yet again.
-The results are that your computer's resources (processor, memory, battery, hard disk access) are tied up on a hopeless and unending task, and SpiderOak ONE never has a chance to back up your personal files.
+Application and system data is constantly changing, so the backup product gets stuck in a never-ending loop of trying to back it up before it changes yet again.
+The results are that your computer's resources (processor, memory, battery, hard disk access) are tied up on a hopeless and unending task, and your personal files never get backed up.

-Some people, intending to be safe, select their entire hard disk for backup.
+Some people, intending to perform a system backup, select their entire hard disk for backup.
 That is a mistake, as it includes much application and system data.
-SpiderOak ONE will not work properly that way.
+Our backup products will not work properly that way.

-If SpiderOak ONE is running constantly and uses up your computer's resources yet the files that are important to you never get backed up, this may be the problem.
+If SpiderOak ONE or Groups is running constantly and uses up your computer's resources yet the files that are important to you never get backed up, this is likely to be the problem.
 Open the Backup tab and confirm that the only folders selected to be backed up contain only your personal files.

 Some good choices to back up are the folders Documents, Movies, Music, Pictures, and Desktop.
 The names of these folders might vary on your computer.